typesafehub/conductr-lib/README.md

 > If you are using Play 2.5 then this section is for you.
 Otherwise jump below to the "play[23|24]-conductr-bundle-lib" section.

+[sbt-conductr](https://github.com/typesafehub/sbt-conductr) is automatically adding this library to your Play project.

 This library provides a reactive API using [Play WS](https://www.playframework.com/documentation/2.5.x/ScalaWS) and should be used when you are using Play.
 The library depends on `akka24-conductr-bundle-lib` and can be used for both Java and Scala.
 As per Play's conventions, `play.api` is used for the Scala API and just `play` is used for Java.

 As with `conductr-bundle-lib` there are two services: